 - level of influence of residents on commissioning & delivery of services

-- the ability of practitioners to adapt services & activities around residents
+- ability of practitioners to adapt services & activities around residents

-- the ability of residents to drive change themselves
+- ability of residents to drive change themselves

 - confidence & motivation of practitioners in working collaboratively